How can I get on Google’s Second Page?

 Stalk your competitors’ blogs for inspiration and learn what tactics they use.
 Analyze what topics they write about and how they structure their articles.
 This will give you an idea of a framework.Than choose your keywords wisely.

 Google the topic.
-You will get a bunch of articles that are good enough to make it to the SERP’s first page.
+You will get a bunch of articles that are good enough to make it to the SERP’s Second page.
 Google perceives them as the best possible result which means that you can learn from them.you can select best out of it.

 Write valuable, unique content: